engryamato/hvac-canvas/docs/README.md

 **Single Line:**
 1. Click a line to select it
-2. The Line Properties Modal opens automatically
+2. The Line Properties Modal opens automatically near the selected line
 3. Edit properties in three tabs:
    - **Properties:** Type, width, material, gauge, layer
    - **Calculations:** Airflow (CFM), velocity, friction, pressure
    - **Advanced:** Notes, tags, custom properties, metadata
+4. **Reposition Modal:** Click and drag the header to move it anywhere on screen
+5. **Close Modal:** Click outside the modal or press **Escape** key

 **Multiple Lines (Batch Edit):**
 1. Click first line to select it